lionelblonde/simclr-bigearthnet-pytorch/README.md

-# Algorithms for EO data in PyTorch
+# SimCLR in PyTorch

 ## Description

-The repository contains PyTorch implementations of SimCLR to use on earth observation data from the BigEarthNet dataset/benchmark for multi-label classification.
+The repository contains PyTorch implementation of SimCLR.

+It is adapted to be used on earth observation data from the BigEarthNet dataset/benchmark, with __multilabel__ classification as downstream task (whether with a linear probe or finetuning).
-It also contains an implementation of VQ-VAE, to use on the same dataset.
+The repository also offers an implementation of a classifier for the same multilabel classification task as a standalone task, so that a direct comparison with the outcome of SimCLR's downstream task is easily and directly obtainable.

 There is one script to run the job locally (`anton_launcher`) and one adapted for Slurm-orchestrated HPC clusters (`slurm_launcher`).